Assessment and Feedback

 Not all programmes or modules are eligible for the In-Year Retrieval Scheme.
 Your assessment brief will advise you if this scheme is available to you.

-If you have failed a module at the first attempt, you will normally be offered a second attempt at the assessment(s) you have failed, usually in late August or early September.
-Some programmes may offer reassessment at different times so check Part A of your Programme Handbook or your assessment brief to check if there are different arrangements in place for your programme.
+If you have failed a module at the first attempt, you will normally be offered a second attempt at the assessment(s) you have failed.
+Check your module site or assessment brief for more information about resits.
 If, following this second attempt your marks improve sufficiently to pass all failed modules, you will be allowed to progress to the next level/stage of study or to graduate.
 Please note that the maximum module mark achievable at reassessment or in-year retrieval is normally the pass mark for component (40% for undergraduate programmes and 50% for postgraduate programmes).

 If you do not manage to pass a module following the second attempt (excluding any in-year retrieval attempts), you will normally be offered a third and final attempt, called a ‘retake’.
 Retaking a module means starting the module again from scratch in the following academic year, attending teaching sessions and completing all the module’s assessments again, regardless of whether or not you passed them at the first or second attempt.
 You will also be required to pay the relevant fee for the module.
 The maximum module mark achievable at retake is the pass mark (40% for undergraduate programmes and 50% for postgraduate programmes).
 If you pass all the modules that you retake, you will be allowed either to proceed to the next level/stage of study or to graduate.
 If you do not pass a retake opportunity, you will not have the option of a further reassessment.